onsensama/SuperCuteMeteo/README.md

 App VanillaJS V-02

-Application giving the current weather, the weather of the coming hours and the weather of the coming days based on the user's location.
+Application for kids giving the current weather, the weather of the coming hours and the weather of the coming days based on the user's location.

 ## Install